The difference between physiotherapy and manual therapy

 The difference between manual and physiotherapy

-Which therapist do you see?
+Which therapist will you see?

-Do you recognize yourself in this blog post or do you have any questions about it?
+Do you recognize yourself in this blog post or do you have questions about it?

-Feel free to contact us, we are happy to talk to you!
+Please feel free to contact us, we will be happy to assist you!